edwin465/SSVEP-pdCCA/README.md

 |S8|	59.79%|	25.63%|	86.04%|	39.58%|	87.71%|
 |Mean|	81.65%|	32.06%|	90.39%|	52.38%|	91.98%|

+We can find that the pdCCA performs better than the CCA.
+The pdCCA+ accuracy looks better than the pdCCA accuracy.

 2) Parameter setting: dataset_no=2; data_len=1; => Online exp. and 1 s data length